CIML-bioinformatic/SPlab_BecomingLTi/README.md

 To run the analysis for the Embryo_Stage13.5_FetalLiver (for instance), then run the following commands:

-Note: here you have to manually change the "$WORKING_DIR" string in the snakemake command by the value of the environment variable (i.e the path where you clone the project) because snakemake may not interpret the variable name correctly:
+Note: you have to manually change the "$WORKING_DIR" string in the snakemake command below by the value of the environment variable (i.e the path where you clone the project) because snakemake may not interpret the variable name correctly:

      cd $WORKING_DIR/Embryo_Stage13.5_FetalLiver
      snakemake -r --snakefile snakefile.yml --use-singularity --singularity-args "-B $WORKING_DIR:$WORKING_DIR"

-To execute the analysis of the other sample, simply change fodler to the target sample and run again the same snakemake command.
+To execute the analysis of the other sample, simply change folder to the target sample and run again the same snakemake command.